 The Circuit Court Archives are located at 701 Princess Anne Street.

-The Fredericksburg Circuit Court Archive provides rich genealogical and historical research data from "loose papers" attached to cases tried at Fredericksburg, Virginia.
+The Fredericksburg Circuit Court Archive provides rich genealogical and historical research materials from "loose papers" attached to cases tried at Fredericksburg, Virginia as well as bound volumes.
 Since Fredericksburg served as an important transportation hub from early colonial days, several important courts sat here, and served a large geographical area-from Virginia's Tidewater to lands once part of the Commonwealth as far west as the Mississippi River.
-These records survived destruction during the War Between the States, and thus offer an unusually complete record of local and regional history as well as America's movement west.
+These records survived destruction during the Civil War, and thus offer an unusually complete record of local and regional history as well as America's movement west.

 The Clerk of the Court is committed to making this unique resource available to the public while conserving it to assure availability to future generations.